JianGuoZhou3/lncRNA_BC/README.md

 ## INDEX

-1. [Transcriptome analysis](https://github.com/LauraMCE/lncRNA_BC/tree/master/Transcriptome) ```..\lncRNA_BC\Transcriptome```: It contains folders with RNA-Seq data, scripts, metadata and graphical results of the bioinformatic analysis.
+1. [Transcriptome analysis](https://github.com/LauraMCE/lncRNA_BC/tree/master/Transcriptome) ```..\lncRNA_BC\Transcriptome```: It contains folders with RNA-Seq data (paired-end), scripts, metadata and graphical results of the bioinformatic analysis.
 It contains a [README](https://github.com/LauraMCE/lncRNA_BC/blob/master/Transcriptome/README.md) too.

 - [Scripts and pipeline](https://github.com/LauraMCE/lncRNA_BC/tree/master/Transcriptome/bin) ```..\lncRNA_BC\Transcriptome\bin```: It contains .R files with functions and scripts for the biomarker identification pipeline, and they are by numerical order of use.
 The complete pipeline is specified in README.md.